Archie9010/Photo/README.md

 # Photo Star

-Welcome to [Photo Star ](https://photo-star.herokuapp.com/) is a powerful web application that makes it easy for you to share and connect with photos.
+Welcome to [Photo Star ](https://photo-star.herokuapp.com/) is a user friendly web application that makes it easy for you to share and connect with photos.
 With Photo Star, you can create a profile to share your photos with the world, or use it as a social platform to stay connected with friends and family.
 Our React powered platform makes it easy to use on any device with an internet connection, so you can access your photos from anywhere.
 Keep track of your memories, find new photos to share, and more - all with Photo Star.

 ![mockup](src/assets/readme/mockup.png)